Higher Ed Learning Circles — Frequently Asked Questions

 What’s the time commitment?

-Learning Circle Participants attend up to eight weekly one-hour Learning Circle meetings during the fall.
-During the spring, they shift into the Team Lead role by facilitating TIJ-UP discussions and strategic planning sessions on their campus (approximately nine-twelve hours).
+Learning Circle Participants attend several collaborative synchronous meetings and complete a few asynchronous content sessions during the fall.
+During the spring, they shift into the Team Lead role by facilitating discussions and strategic planning sessions on their campus (approximately nine-twelve hours).
 Team Leads also have access to two Learning Circle meetings and open office hours with NCWIT research scientists in the spring.

-Local Team Members complete the TIJ-UP, review program data, and participate in approximately nine weekly one-hour meetings (alternative configurations include a full day retreat or two half-day retreats) to discuss the findings from the six interrelated focus areas (program entry, classroom experience, community & belonging, program curriculum & supports, institutionalization, data & evaluation).
+Local Team Members complete guided assessment activities, review program data, and participate in approximately nine weekly one-hour meetings (alternative configurations include a full day retreat or two half-day retreats) to discuss the findings from the six interrelated focus areas (program entry, classroom experience, community & belonging, program curriculum & supports, institutionalization, data & evaluation).

 What are the benefits of participating in Learning Circles?